taylor-hartman/Flashbang/README.md

 ![Flashbang Screenshot](assets/flashbang-showcase.png)

-Flashbang is a free flashcard app that helps you memorize in style.

 Some Features Include:

 -   Minimalistic Flashcard Reviewing
 -   Typing and Test Modes for Flashcard sets
 -   Easy Importing
--   Speech Synthesis for Cards
+-   Speech Synthesis

+More features and screenshots can be found <a href="https://flashbang.lol/features.html">here</a>.

 ## Installation

-Simply download Flashbang for your operating system from the <a href="https://flashbang.lol/">official site.</a>
+Simply download Flashbang for your operating system from the <a href="https://flashbang.lol/">official site</a>.

 <!-- GETTING STARTED -->